Biracial twins with dramatically different skin colors are a rare phenomenon, but when they occur, these unmatched sets get lots of attention.

 “Kalani was as white as can be.
 I was just in denial, because you know the odds of this?
 I would never think I would have a black and white twin.
 That’s why I asked if she was albino, because she was just so white.”

 Back in 2015, the internet was all abuzz over Lucy and Maria Aylmer, a lovely pair of biracial twins from across the pond in the U.K. They say no one believes they’re sisters, and we can certainly see why.
 Their dad Vince is white and their mom Donna is black.
-But instead of looking like a blend of both races — as many mixed race children do — Lucy has fair skin and cinnamon hair while Maria has a café au lait complexion and abundant black curls.
+But instead of their coloring being a blend from both parents — as happens with many mixed-race children — Lucy has fair skin and cinnamon hair while Maria has a café au lait complexion and abundant black curls.

 — Good Morning Britain (@GMB) March 3, 2015